Stanley and His Monster

-Stanley and His Monster was an American comic-book humor feature and later series from DC Comics, about a boy who has a monster as his companion instead of a dog.
+Stanley and His Monster is an American comic-book humor feature and later series from DC Comics, about a boy who has a monster as his companion instead of a dog.
 Created by writer Arnold Drake and artist Winslow Mortimer as a backup feature in the talking animal comic The Fox and the Crow #95 (January 1966), it went to its own 1960s title and a 1990s revival limited series.

 Publication history

 The backup feature "Stanley and His Monster" appeared in DC Comics' comic The Fox and the Crow #95–108, upon which the series became Stanley and His Monster from #109–112 (May–Nov.
 1968), the final issue.

 The characters' next major appearance was in a 1993 four-issue mini-series, Stanley and His Monster vol. 2, by writer-artist Phil Foglio, who had previously done their origin in Secret Origins #48 (April 1990).
 This humorous adventure series, revealing the monster as a demon from Hell who had turned good and was cast out by Lucifer, incorporated and parodied elements of DC Comics' mature-reader Vertigo imprint in a lighthearted, general-audience fashion.
 Among the characters who appeared are Remiel, Duma, the Phantom Stranger, and the John Constantine-like Ambrose Bierce.

 The characters appeared in 1999's Conjurers, a limited, three-issue, Elseworlds series.
 The run was written by Chuck Dixon, et al., and drawn by Eduardo Barreto, et al..
 The series was later collected in the compendium, Elseworlds: Justice League, Vol. 3.
 Wise-cracking, self-possessed Stanley appears to be in his mid-teens.
 His monster is said to have arrived on earth having been sent to retrieve a device stolen from the monster's people ("the Elders") a million years prior, and with which the "Father of Magic" (i.e., the thief) created the first generation of humans possessed of magical abilities.
 At the same time, he removed all evil from the monster.
 In the present, their magical descendants now comprise ten percent of the world's population.
 The crisis to be overcome is that the Elders still want their device back and want the Father of Magic brought to them so that they may consume his soul.

 The title characters returned in 2001 as supporting players in the Green Arrow series, written by filmmaker Kevin Smith, but in a much darker tone than any previous appearance, and with Stanley by now a young teenager.
-They next appeared in the 2005–2006 miniseries Infinite Crisis, where, in issue #6, they are part of a gathering of supernatural characters attempting to summon the mystical spirit of vengeance, the Spectre, for aid.
+They next appeared in the 2005–06 miniseries Infinite Crisis, where, in issue #6, they are part of a gathering of supernatural characters attempting to summon the mystical spirit of vengeance, the Spectre, for aid.

 The characters next appeared from April to July 2011 in Batman/Superman: Sorcerer Kings as members of a mostly magical Justice League in a dystopian future.
 Stanley appeared as a young adult.